-20 apartments for rent in Chestnut Hills, Asheville, NC
+20 apartments for rent near Chestnut Hills, Asheville, NC

 The Chestnut Hills neighborhood is located along Madison Street in Asheville, just a few miles away from Merimon Avenue, off of Broad Street.
 The area immediately around the Chestnut Hill itself, an area that extends roughly 500 yards north from Patton Mountain to the center of the city, has been designated a Historic District for the many residential streets which date back to the 19th century.
 The homes in this area are a mixture of Queen Anne, Colonial Revival and Shingle style residences and are set along tree lined streets with brick-paved sidewalks that were common in the late 19th and early 20th century neighborhoods.
 Most of the residences found here date back to the 1800s and later, when the city was experiencing its post-railroad boom.